With a new year comes a new load of successes, challenges, and adventure – and, just around the corner, a brand new year of school and learning!

 You should aim to utilize them – and any other accountability partners you have – as a way of discussing your strengths and weaknesses with someone who can help you develop and grow!
 They also should be able to help motivate and inspire you, especially when things don’t go according to plan (as mentioned in tip 1) or you struggle to meet your goals (tip 2).

 Tip 4.
-Become familiar with your learning language
+Become familiar with your learning style

-Very few people will think to familiarize themselves with their learning language.
-However, we at A Team Tuition believe that your learning language is the crux of your schooling, and one of the most important things you need to know about yourself.
+Very few people will think to familiarize themselves with their learning style.
+However, we at A Team Tuition believe that your learning style is the crux of your schooling, and one of the most important things you need to know about yourself.

-We won’t go into too many details as to what a ‘learning language’ is – you’re welcome to read our previous blog all about it to gain some insight.
-The most important thing to know is that your learning language helps classify the exact way you learn best.
+We won’t go into too many details as to what a ‘learning style’ is – you’re welcome to read our previous blog all about it to gain some insight.
+The most important thing to know is that your learning style helps classify the exact way you learn best.
+This is the more vital back to school tips and tricks!

 There are three main learning languages: visual (learning through what you see), aural (learning through what you hear), and kinaesthetic (learning through what you do).
 Figuring out which one you are might seem tricky – luckily our tutors are trained specifically to help you recognize your learning language, and how to fit it to the way you learn and study!